Is American Airlines the most comfortable airline?

 Seat Size and Pitch

-Another factor that affects comfort is tightness of seating Space, where you feel squeezed in your chair.
+Another factor that affects comfort is the tightness of the seating Space, where you feel squeezed in your chair.
 This is measured in terms of the width of the seats and the distance between the seats, or center point, of each row of seats.
 American Airlines has a main cabin, which is the traditional economy seat with a width of 17 inches.
 The present width is comparable to that of Delta and United but is slightly less than that of JetBlue and Alaska Airlines, which offer 18-inch-wide coach seats.
-To provide perspective, a standard economy seat was roughly 18 inches a decade ago, before airlines began their race to pack in more seats at the cost of passengers’ comfort.
+To provide perspective, a standard economy seat was roughly 18 inches a decade ago before airlines began their race to pack in more seats at the cost of passengers’ comfort.

-Finally, in terms of pitch, American has nothing fancy and maintains an average of 31 inches of economy.
+Finally, in terms of pitch, America has nothing fancy and maintains an average of 31 inches of economy.
 Just a bit more: JetBlue is going to provide you with a couple of extra inches of knee space.
 Perhaps the one area where legacy carriers such as American perform relatively worse, especially compared to the younger airlines, is in the legroom, although this is due to their higher focus on density.
 If having the ability to stretch your legs is paramount, you can pay more for the Main Cabin Extra offered by American Airlines, which has an average seat pitch of 36 inches.

 Seat Quality and Adjustability